 - Ongoing service issues throughout all commodity groups

-- Continue dialogue and communication with the Pacific Gateway Alliance on supply chain concerns, challenges and opportunities in the Western Canadian Provinces
+- Continued discussions with the Pacific Gateway Alliance on supply chain concerns, challenges and opportunities in the Western Canadian Provinces.

 - Membership base increased to include 14 companies representing a diverse group of commodities (cement/aggregate/fly ash/asphalt, coal, forestry, metals, petroleum and sulphur).